 For tips on finding the embed link for a file stored in Google Drive, go here.

 You can upload or add embedded images to the virtual booth if you want.
-You will need to convert the picture stored on your computer to an external URL to do so.
+However, you will need to convert the picture stored on your computer to an external URL to do so.

 You can see a short video clip on obtaining the embed link for an image below and reading more detailed instructions on doing it here.

 Webpages can be embedded in the iFrame on the virtual booths.
-It can either be added to the carousel or sidebar section; however, consider the user experience of these when adding it to the booth.To embed a website, you will only need the page URL, but please note that many websites have embed restrictions.
+It can either be added to the carousel or sidebar section; however, consider the user experience when adding it to the booth.You will only need the page URL to embed a website, but please note that many websites have embed restrictions.

 Below you can find an example where Brella's website is checked for embed restrictions in iframely.